datanav/docs/configuration.rst

    * - ``connect_timeout``
      - Integer
      - Number of seconds to wait for connecting to the microservice before timing out.
-A value of ``null`` means wait indefinitely.
      - ``60``
      -

    * - ``read_timeout``
      - Integer
      - Number of seconds to wait for the microservice to respond to a request before timing out.
-A value of ``null`` means wait indefinitely.
      - ``1800``
      -